birchish/discord.gd/README.md

 Contributing
 -----------

-This plugin is a non-profit project developped by voluntary contributors.
+This plugin is a non-profit project developed by voluntary contributors.

 ### Supporters